viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 Where sampleid is HCC1143 or HCC1954 and out is the root name of the output .pdf file.

 ### Questions
 14\.
 What are the median allele frequencies (approximately) in the different samples?
 15\.
+Why do you think that the median alternative allele frequency in the undiluted tumor sample (sampleid_tumor) is lower than 0.5?
+There are multiple possible answers, but please discuss possible scenarios.
+15\.
 Do the distributions of alternative allele frequencies in the different samples fit with the proportions of tumor and normal DNA in the samples?